 In its quest to expand its regional influence and establish dominance, Iran's Islamic Revolutionary Guard Corps (IRGC) has been recruiting Pakistani youth to fight for its interests in Syria, experts tell Diyaruna.

-The Zeinabiyoun Brigade was first sighted in military areas of operation in Damascus and its environs and Aleppo in mid-2014, said Cairo University doctoral student Sheyar Turko, who has been researching the financing of the IRGC.
+The Zainabiyoun Brigade was first sighted in military areas of operation in Damascus and its environs and Aleppo in mid-2014, said Cairo University doctoral student Sheyar Turko, who has been researching the financing of the IRGC.

 Soon afterwards, reports about the brigade fighting in Syria alongside the Syrian regime and allied militias began circulating on social media, he told Diyaruna.